joejcollins/rhapsody-angel/queens/2019-georgia.md

 ## 11 F + 1 S
 ## 2019 Queen Marked Clipped

+2020-07-17 Saw eggs, grubs and the queen.
+No signs of swarming.
+Uploaded 30 images to <https://beescanning.com/> to get a varroa count but got "service unavailable" and "Bad Gateway" errors.
+It thought it spotted one varroa but I can't see it.
+Insufficient varroa to be worth bothering.

 2020-07-11 Put on a super because there are a lot of bees.
 Also moved it and bled the flying bees into [Beatrix]({{ site.baseurl }}/queens/2020-beatrix.html)

 2020-07-02 Saw eggs, grubs and the queen.
 Not a lot of food so I'll put on a feeder.